gallargit/Sql2SqlCloner/README.md

 SQL Server database cloning tool, based on [SqlDbCloner](https://www.codeproject.com/Articles/994806/SQL-Server-Database-Cloning-Tool-using-Csharp)

 # Features
 * Copy a SQL Server database from one server to another (schema and/or data).
 Many enhancements were made over the original tool.
+Works with SQL Server 2005 or greater.

 * New features (some of them can be configured at the `app.config` file):
   * Copy several schemas